LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 indicator: both
 ---

-Users are granted privileges in Conversation Builder by way of assignment of a role.
-The application includes the following, predefined roles.
+Users are granted privileges in Conversation Builder by way of assignment of a Conversation Builder role.

+In LiveEngage, assign a Conversation Builder role to a user based on the user's type of participation in your automation project.
+As you assign roles, be mindful of the user's assigned LiveEngage role.
+For example, a LiveEngage administrator doesn't have to be a Conversation Builder administrator too, although this can be done.

+The following Conversation Builder roles are available:

+### Admin

+This is an administrator role.
+Users with this role have full privileges, including the ability to create, deploy and manage agent connectors within Conversation Builder.

+Users with this role do have the following limitations:

+* No ability to create and manage (bot) templates
+* No access to the Bots Status application, which is an operations area where bot deployments can also be managed

 ### Bot Builder

 This role provides full privileges for creating bots and related resources.
-More specifically, users with this role can create and work with:
+More specifically, users with this role can create and manage:

 * Bots
 * Bot versions and releases